Proper Standing Desk and Treadmill Posture – A Complete Guide

 - Avoid leaning on the desk

-Expert Opinion: “Walking at a moderate pace while working can improve circulation and focus without impacting work efficiency.” – Mark Thompson, Workplace Wellness Coach
+Expert Opinion: “A moderate level of walking can enhance circulation and concentration when in motion and working without affecting the level of efficiency.” – Mark Thompson, Workplace Wellness Coach

 Common Posture Mistakes & How to Fix Them

-User Persona #4: The Fitness-Conscious Professional “I want to stay active while working, but sometimes I feel discomfort in my lower back.
-Am I doing something wrong?”
+User Persona #4: The Got-To-Be-Fit Professional “I would prefer to be active at work, yet there are times when lower back pain trouble me.
+Am I doing something wrong?“

 Common Mistakes